Eschatologue/CM_wiki/docs/class/sorcerer/index.md

 ## Level 2: Metamagic

-Because your magic flows from within you, you can alter your spells to suit your needs; you gain two Metamagic options of your choice from the “Metamagic Options” section later in this class’s description.
+Because your magic flows from within you, you can alter your spells to suit your needs; you gain two Metamagic options of your choice from the “Metamagic Options” section later in this class's description.
 You gain two more when you become a level 10 Sorcerer and two more when you become a level 17 Sorcerer.
 You can use only one Metamagic option on a spell when you cast it, unless otherwise noted in one of those options.
-Whenever you gain a Sorcerer level, you can replace one of your Metamagic options with one you don’t know.
+Whenever you gain a Sorcerer level, you can replace one of your Metamagic options with one you don't know.

 ## Level 3: Sorcerer Subclass

 You gain a Sorcerer subclass of your choice: Aberrant Sorcery, Clockwork Sorcery, Draconic Sorcery, or Wild Magic Sorcery.
-Subclasses are detailed after this class’s description.
+Subclasses are detailed after this class's description.
 A subclass is a specialization that grants you special features at certain Sorcerer levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Sorcerer level and lower.
+For the rest of your career, you gain each of your subclass's features that are of your Sorcerer level and lower.

 ## Level 4: Ability Score Improvement